pranavich18/datalayout-mass-spectrometry/README.md

 ## Space- and time-efficient data format for mass spectrometry data (OpenMS) GSOC'22

+### Week 6 - 18th to 23rd July

+ - Starting with the new abstraction.
+ - Working on initial build of Peak1DTuple which is in the new abstraction.
+ - Working on introducing Iterators and ConstIterators in the abstraction.
+ - Participating in the mid-term evaluation.

 ### Week 5 - 10th to 17th July

  - Julianus introduced the abstraction with a little tweak which solves the problem of std::sort() and swap() which was problematic before in case of std::tuple.